awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 Use one of the following commands and specify the instance affinity, tenancy, and host in the `Placement` request parameter:
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

+## Launching Instances into a Host Resource Group<a name="launching-hrg-instances"></a>

+When you launch an instance into a host resource group that has a Dedicated Host with available instance capacity, Amazon EC2 launches the instance onto that host\.
+If the host resource group does not have a host with available instance capacity, Amazon EC2 automatically allocates a new host in the host resource group, and then launches the instance onto that host\.
+For more information, see [ Host Resource Groups](https://docs.aws.amazon.com/license-manager/latest/userguide/host-resource-groups.html) in the *AWS License Manager User Guide*\.

+**To launch an instance into a host resource group**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation pane, choose **Instances**, **Launch Instance**\.

+1. Select an AMI from the list\.
+Windows, SUSE, and RHEL AMIs provided by Amazon EC2 can't be used with Dedicated Hosts\.

+1. Select the type of instance to launch and choose **Next: Configure Instance Details**\.

+1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then do the following:

+   1. For **Tenancy**, choose **Dedicated Host**\.

+   1. For **Host resource group**, choose **Launch instance into a host resource group**\.

+   1. For **Host resource group name**, choose the host resource group in which to launch the instance\.

+   You can't target a specific host by choosing a host ID, and you can't enable instance affinity when launching an instance into a host resource group\.

+1. Choose **Review and Launch**\.

+1. On the **Review Instance Launch** page, choose **Launch**\.

+1. When prompted, select an existing key pair or create a new one, and then choose **Launch Instances**\.

 ## Understanding Auto\-Placement and Affinity<a name="dedicated-hosts-understanding"></a>